nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Bagheshri_Suresh_Kumar/README.md

 - German Credit Dataset: Credit scoring with protected attributes
 - Law School Admissions Dataset: Educational fairness analysis

-## Assessment Rubric

-### Technical Proficiency (40%)
-- Correct implementation of bias detection algorithms
-- Appropriate selection and application of statistical methods
-- Quality of code and documentation
-- Proper use of detection tools and frameworks

-### Methodological Rigor (30%)
-- Systematic approach to bias detection design
-- Appropriate handling of statistical assumptions
-- Thorough evaluation of detection method limitations
-- Clear documentation of methodology and rationale

-### Critical Analysis (20%)
-- Depth of philosophical and theoretical understanding
-- Quality of critique and alternative perspectives
-- Integration of multiple viewpoints and approaches
-- Awareness of broader implications and limitations

-### Communication (10%)
-- Clarity of written and oral presentations
-- Effective visualization of bias patterns and results
-- Appropriate use of technical terminology
-- Ability to explain complex concepts to diverse audiences

 ## Connection to Final Project

 Students focusing on bias detection in their final projects should demonstrate mastery of the methodologies and tools covered in this module.
 Projects should include: